arangodb/arangodb/Documentation/DocuBlocks/Rest/Cursors/post_api_cursor.md

 The query result is not stored on the server, but calculated on the fly.
 When set to *false* the query will be executed in its entirety before results become available.
-If the result set is small enough then results are returned right away, but otherwise they are stored on the arangod instance and will be accessible via the cursor API (with respect to the `ttl`).
+If the result set is small enough then results are returned right away, but otherwise they are stored in memory on the arangod instance and will be accessible via the cursor API (with respect to the `ttl`).
 It is advisable to only use this option for queries without exclusive locks.
 Please note that the query options `cache`, `count` and `fullCount` will not